Should you worry about a mosquito that lands on you with its bum in the air?

 Be aware of leaving food, shoes, and smallish items out in the open that can be taken by baboons and hyenas.

 We had some lettuce grabbed off our table by vervet monkeys while in Moremi South Camp, and at another camp, we saw a baboon running through camp with a whole loaf of bread.

 One night, I left my shoes on the ground, and the next morning, I was reduced to one.
 The culprit, a hyena, left a nice set of footprints leading away from camp.

 35. Night-time Toilet Trips

-Be mindful that animals and in particular, predators are on the move at night.
-You don’t want to hop out for a wee only to come face to face with a lion … and I doubt it’ll be too happy about it either.
+Be mindful that animals, particularly predators, are on the move at night.
+You don’t want to hop out for a wee only to come face to face with a lion …, and I doubt it’ll be too happy about it either.

 So, what do you do?

 We keep a capped, pee-tight container in the bush camper, which we use during the night.

 Shelley uses a ‘Freshette’, which is a super-portable female urinary device that makes it much easier to pee in a confined space.
 She can wee while standing, and it’s one of her must-have items while we travel.

 By doing this, we completely remove the risk of an undesirable meet-up with any of the 4-footed creatures in the open at night.